torvalds/linux/Documentation/arch/x86/usb-legacy-support.rst

    features (wheel, extra buttons, touchpad mode) of the real PS/2 mouse may not be available.

-2) If CONFIG_HIGHMEM64G is enabled, the PS/2 mouse emulation can cause system crashes, because the SMM BIOS is not expecting to be in PAE mode.
-   The Intel E7505 is a typical machine where this happens.

-3) If AMD64 64-bit mode is enabled, again system crashes often happen, because the SMM BIOS isn't expecting the CPU to be in 64-bit mode.
+2) If AMD64 64-bit mode is enabled, again system crashes often happen, because the SMM BIOS isn't expecting the CPU to be in 64-bit mode.
 The BIOS manufacturers only test with Windows, and Windows doesn't do 64-bit yet.